European Grain Moth & Wine Cork Moth

 (one synonym : Tinea tesserella Fabricius, 1794)

-The adult moth is white with brown markings, and has a wingspan of about 1.5 cms.
+The adult moth is white, with complex black or dark brown markings, and has a wingspan of about 1.5 cms.

 It has been reported in :